ehoang0106/blog/source/_drafts/application-load-balancer.md

 ### Normal Operation

 1. Users access web.khoah.net
-2. Route53 routes traffic to the primary region (US West)
+2. Route53 routes traffic to ALB in the primary region (US West)
 3. The ALB distributes requests to healthy instances in the ASG
 4. ASG maintains the desired number of instances based on load